-Question from Gene K.: Rick, I have a desktop computer that a guy at work built for me about 3 years ago.
-It has Windows 10 running on it.
+Question from Gene K.: Rick, I have a desktop computer I hired a guy to build for me about 3 years ago.
+It has Windows 10 on it.

-It has 4 GB of RAM in it right now, but with memory being so cheap these days I’d really like to max it out to (hopefully) speed things up a bit.
+It has 4 GB of RAM in it right now and I’d really like to max it out to (hopefully) speed things up a bit.

 How can I find out how much memory this computer can use since it doesn’t really have a brand/model to look up